-- enable the effective and efficient monitoring of academic standards and the quality of the student experience in relation to internal and external requirements (such as those stated in the University Grants Commission Quality Assurance and Accreditation Council's Quality Framework and from accrediting professional, statutory and regulatory bodies); - 2. ensure consistency whilst enabling and acknowledging diverse practices in different disciplines; - 3. provide a mechanism for critical review and, highlight and promote good practice across the University.
+- Enable the effective and efficient monitoring of academic standards and the quality of the student experience in relation to internal and external requirements (such as those stated in the University Grants Commission Quality Assurance and Accreditation Council's Quality Framework and from accrediting professional, statutory and regulatory bodies); - 2.
+Ensure consistency whilst enabling and acknowledging diverse practices in different disciplines; - 3.
+Provide a mechanism for critical review and, highlight and promote good practice across the institution.